Walking down Unter den Linden in Berlin is a must!

 Festivals on Unter den Linden

-And, one of the best times to be in Berlin is during the annual Festival of Lights!
-Berlin transforms many of the iconic locations along Unter den Linden, such as the Brandenburg Gate, Bebel Platz and the Berlin Cathedral, into breathtaking, illuminated works of art, creating a mesmerizing experience for all to enjoy.
+One of the best times to be in Berlin is during the annual Festival of Lights!
+The city transforms many of the iconic locations along Unter den Linden, such as the Brandenburg Gate, Bebel Platz and the Berlin Cathedral, into incredible illuminated works of art.
+This event is early to mid-October annually.

 Museums on Unter den Linden